ampproject/wg-bento/react/explainer.md

  - Cross-element and service dependencies;

-Bento layer will be responsible for:
+Bento mode layer will be responsible for:
  - Custom element implementation that wraps a React/Preact component;
  - Component/DOM mapping.
  - Monitoring DOM mutations;